danskernesdigitalebibliotek/dpl-cms/documentation/lagoon-environments.md

 ### Create an environment for a pull request

-1. Create a pull request for the change on GitHub
+1. Create a pull request for the change on GitHub.
+The pull request must be created from a branch in the same repository as the target branch.
 2. Wait for GitHub Actions related to Lagoon deployment to complete.
 Note: This deployment process can take a while.
 Be patient.
 3. A link to the deployed environment is available in the section between pull